Phenomenology of bond and flux orders in kagome metals

 \subsubsection{Without third-order term}

+As in the case of pure bond order, the fourth-order term can introduce an anisotropy.
+The terms with coefficients $\lambda_1$, $\lambda_2$ and $\lambda_3$ do not break the degeneracy between isotropic and anisotropic solutions.
 As shown in Sec.~\ref{sec:Pure_charge_order_3absent}, pure bond order is anisotropic when the fourth-order term $\lambda_4>0$.
 Similarly, flux order is anisotrpic when $\lambda_5>0$.
 In addition, $\lambda_6>0$ leads to an anisotropic solution, if both bond and flux order are non-zero.
 Note that the non-zero component of the two orders is the same, meaning a solution of the form $\Delta_i\neq0$, $\Delta_i'\neq0$ is stable.